deckhouse/deckhouse/modules/101-cert-manager/docs/FAQ.md

     EOF
     ```

-2. Create simple ClusterIssuer with reference to that secret:
+2. Create a simple ClusterIssuer with reference to that secret:

     ```shell
     kubectl apply -f - <<EOF